-By the end of term 2, pupils in year 8 should be able to: build on their understanding of travel on the Silk Roads to explain how the world war shaped by trade and exploration; explain their views on exploration and exploitation in the past; evaluate the actions of Auriel Stein and the artefacts he brought back to Britain. describe the Triangle of Trade, outline the role each country played and reach a judgement about which might be most to blame; consider Swansea's role in the Triangle of trade and assess its importance; use historical sources to describe the aspects of the slave trade, including Welsh links; explain why some people supported the slave trade and how it came to an end.
+By the end of term 1, pupils in year 8 should be able to: By the end of term 2, pupils in year 8 should be able to: By the end of term 3, pupils in year 8 should be able to: build on their understanding of travel on the Silk Roads to explain how the world war shaped by trade and exploration; explain their views on exploration and exploitation describe the Triangle of Trade, outline the role each country played and reach a judgement about which might be most to blame; consider Swansea's role in the Triangle of trade and describe the impact World War One had on life in Britain, including Wales, the 1920s; outline the gains and losses after World War One for people in Wales evaluate the actions of Auriel Stein and the artefacts he brought back to Britain. assess its importance; use historical sources to describe the aspects of the slave trade, including Welsh links; explain why some people supported the slave trade and how it came to an end. and Britain;reach a judgement about why the Second World War began.